‘A long time ago in a galaxy far, far away…’

 Made in Tunisia and at the UK’s Shepperton and Elstree Studios, Star Wars was, of course, one of cinema’s biggest-ever hits which put sci-fi finally definitely back on the movie landscape, got Ford’s career going big time (though, surprisingly, not Hamill’s nor Fisher’s) and sold a million tickets and a billion toys.
 The merchandising spinoff was even bigger than the film.

-Five sequels so far: The Empire Strikes Back, Return of the Jedi and Star Wars: Episode I – The Phantom Menace in 1999, Star Wars: Episode II – Attack of the Clones in 2002 and Star Wars: Episode III – Revenge of the Sith in 2005.
+The first sequels in the original trilogy were Star Wars Episode V: The Empire Strikes Back (1980) and then Star Wars: Episode VI – Return of the Jedi (1983).
+Three more sequels followed: Star Wars: Episode I – The Phantom Menace in 1999, Star Wars: Episode II – Attack of the Clones in 2002 and Star Wars: Episode III – Revenge of the Sith in 2005.

-John Williams won an Oscar for his stirring, classic film music score, one of the film’s seven, all for technical achievements.
-Those were Oscars for best art direction-set decoration, costume design (John Mollo), sound, editing, score, visual effects (John Dykstra), sound effects creation (a special award to Benjamin Burtt Jr).
+John Williams won an Oscar for his stirring, classic film music score, one of the film’s six, all for technical achievements.
+Those were Oscars for Best Art Direction-Set Decoration (John Barry, Norman Reynolds, Leslie Dilley, Roger Christian), Best Costume Design (John Mollo), Best Sound, Best Film Editing, Best Original Score, and Best Visual Effects (John Dykstra, John Stears, Richard Edlund, Grant McCune and Robert Blalack).
+There was also a Special Achievement Award for sound effects for the creation of the alien, creature and robot voices (a special award to Benjamin Burtt Jr).

-Ironically, Lucas won nothing, though nominated as best director and writer.
-It failed to win Best Picture and Guinness was only best supporting actor nominated.
-Shame.
+Ironically, Lucas won nothing, though nominated as Best Director and for Best Original Screenplay.
+It failed to win Best Picture and Guinness was only Best Supporting Actor nominated.
+Shame!
 Williams won a Bafta and so did the sound.
 Mystifyingly, people must have thought it was a better sound experience than a visual one back then.

 It was re-released to huge acclaim and new box-office success in a splendidly refurbished version by Lucas for its 20th anniversary in 1997, improving the sound and visual quality with a tiny bit of re-editing.
 This no doubt prompted starting up the new trilogy beginning with The Phantom Menace.